-For more information about each of the logging aggregation types, refer to the Tower Logging and Aggregation section of the Administration Guide.
+For more information about each of the logging aggregation types, refer to the Tower Logging and Aggregation section of the Ansible Tower Administration Guide.

-4. Set the configurable options from the fields provided.
+- Misc.
+System: define the base URL for the Tower host, enable tower administration alerts, and allow all users to be visible to organization administrators. - 4.
+Set the configurable options from the fields provided.
 Click the tooltip icon next to the field that you need additional information or details about.